chrooke/jibe-knock-knock/README.md

 * Assess whether a joke is good or not, rate jokes by quality

 ## Known bugs
 * On the second pass through the tell/hear cycle, Jibo starts listening to a joke, then skips to telling a joke.
 This is due to a known SDK bug that is currently being worked by the SDK team.
+The 'flatten-some-subtrees' branch contains a work-around for this bug.
 * Every other time Jibo doesn't get your joke, he doesn't play a "sorry" animation.
 This is due to the same SDK bug.
+The 'flatten-some-subtrees' branch contains a work-around for this bug.

 ##Joke sources:
 http://dailyjokes.somelifeblog.com/search/label/Knock-Knock